abdulsalamcodes/UserManager/README.md

 ## Documentation

-For in-depth information about the UserManager API, consult our comprehensive [documentation](/DOCUMENTATION.md).
-This documentation file outlines essential details such as request/response formats, setup instructions, sample API usage, known limitations, and more.
-It serves as your go-to resource for understanding and utilizing the API effectively.
+For comprehensive details on how to use the UserManager API effectively, please refer to our extensive [documentation](/DOCUMENTATION.md).
+This document provides in-depth information about various aspects, including request/response formats, setup instructions, sample API usage, known limitations, and more.
+It serves as your primary resource for understanding and maximizing the API's capabilities.

+You can also view the accompanying UML diagram by clicking [here](https://lucid.app/lucidchart/12bc1c82-52b5-4173-a20b-ecdb61836a1a/edit?viewport_loc=26%2C93%2C1593%2C868%2CHWEp-vi-RSFO&invitationId=inv_d2a9416e-39aa-4ae4-aecb-0877c5bd589b).